tymkek/bachelor_streamlit/README.md

 # Streamlit app

-App made especially to collect data from users, in a form of answers to given set of questions, and evaluations to different answers based on the same question set.
+App made especially to collect data from users, in a form of answers to given set of questions and evaluations to different answers based on the same question set.

 ## App components